catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 The information below includes different management systems, terminology, and general information that you will need to get started with your project.
-Reading through these should give you an understanding of how to control and manage your cloud project, as well as boost your current knowledge of the Catalyst Cloud and how it functions.
+Reading through these should give you an understanding of how to control and manage your cloud project, as well as boost your current knowledge of Catalyst Cloud and how it functions.

 .. _admin-projects: